kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 - return: names of all properties of a rel table.
 # PreparedStatement

 A prepared statement is a parameterized query which can avoid planning the same query for repeated execution.
 Parameters are indicated through dollar symbol `$` and are injested as a `std::pair` where the first entry is parameter name and second entry is parameter value.
-Note we currently do not support parameter with LIST type.

 ## Example
 ```